Next Start Date

 The delivery modality chosen for the PhD program reflects the professional needs of students in various leadership roles.
-Admitted students will have earned a master's degree from a regionally accredited institution and will have graduated with at least a 3.2 grade point average on a 4.0 scale, or equivalent.
+Admitted students will have earned a master's degree from an institutionally accredited and endorsed by CHEA institution and will have graduated with at least a 3.2 grade point average on a 4.0 scale, or equivalent.
 International students from foreign institutions will be considered on a case-by-case basis, contingent upon specialized, national, or other accreditations of their institutions.

 Students whose first language is not English will be required to complete the TOEFL exam.
 The PhD program's minimum TOEFL requirement is 550 (paper version) and 79 (internet version).
 Detailed information for international applicants.

 Since the program is designed for reflective leaders, students will be expected to demonstrate, via resume or curriculum vitae and supporting documents, at least five years of professional practice in a leadership capacity.
 This will provide both a context for the learning that takes place in the program and a means of contributing to the learning of others in the program.
 Professional practice could include teaching experience, mid-level to executive-level management within a for-profit or not-for-profit organization, public service in an elected or appointed position with legal or fiduciary responsibilities, company proprietorship, ministry experience that requires professional credentials, and educational administration.

 There are no specific course prerequisites to be admitted into the program but students would be advised to have graduate level courses in statistics and research design prior to the beginning of their program.
 Applicants who do not have this background may be asked to strengthen their background through self-directed learning prior to the beginning of their first research methods course.